Yash-Yashwant/CosplayAI/README.md

 # Cosplay AI V1

-An AI-powered tool for creators and cosplay enthusiasts to generate professional cosplay images from their photos using Google Imagen Pro API.
+An AI-powered tool for creators and cosplay enthusiasts to generate professional cosplay images from their photos.

 ## Features